-If you were retroactively enrolled in our plan and you paid out-of-pocket for any of your covered services or drugs after your enrollment date, you can ask us to pay you back.
+If you were retroactively enrolled in our plan and you paid out-of-pocket for any of your covered services or drugs after your enrollment date, you can ask us to pay you back for our share of the costs.
 You will need to submit paperwork for us to handle the reimbursement.
 Please contact Member Services for additional information about how to ask us to pay you back and deadlines for making your request.
 (Phone numbers for Member Services are printed on the back cover of this booklet.)